akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.

 Akka Persistence is based on the single-writer principle.
-For a particular `PersistenceId` only one `EventSourcedBehavior` instance should be active at one time.
+For a particular @apidoc[typed.PersistenceId] only one @apidoc[typed.*.EventSourcedBehavior] instance should be active at one time.
 If multiple instances were to persist events at the same time, the events would be interleaved and might not be interpreted correctly on replay.
 Cluster Sharding ensures that there is only one active entity (`EventSourcedBehavior`) for each id within a data center.